kumatheworld/kurose-ross-solutions/main.typ

 + TLS operates at the application layer.
 If the application developer wants TCP to be enhanced with TLS, the developer has to pass the cleartext data through the TLS socket.
 + To establish a connection between the two hosts before exchanging actual messages.
 + Those protocols require no data loss to occur.
 TCP guarantees reliable data transfer but UDP does not.
++ When the customer's browser visits the website for the first time, the server generates a cookie, stores it in its database and includes it in the HTTP response message.
+The browser then stores the cookie and includes it in the subsequent HTTP request messages.
+The server stores customer's information such as a purchase record by using the cookie as the key, which the browser can retrieve by the stored cookie.
 = Transport Layer
 = The Network Layer: Data Plane
 = The Network Layer: Control Plane